bandras1199/ada-p3-web/index.md

+# How are people connected?

+## Abstract
+In the following project, we want to establish a graph of relationships between speakers and people mentioned in the quotations.
+Our motivation is to find out if those relationships can be clustered according to certain conditions.
+Predominantly, we will analyse the role of occupations among citations from various nationalities, dates and genders.
+At first, we extract the referred names from each quotation using the SpaCy model.
+We then make a preliminary analysis on the extracted names and their occupation distribution.
+Subsequently, we select additional variables to use for a meaningful clustering.
+We present the found relationships between speakers and referred persons on a graph, whose nodes the clusters and edges represent the “has mentioned” relationship.

+## Research Questions
+1: Do certain speakers (e.g: politicians) tend to address other professions (e.g: actors) in their speech?
+Can this proportion be linked to geographical features, i.e., are people with certain professions more likely to talk to people with the same or other professions in other countries?

+2: How are women represented in these professions?
+In which occupations are women most likely to be referred to?
+Are men and women more likely to talk to each other within or across borders ?

+3: How do these relationships evolve over time - do we find the same connections in 2015 as in 2020 ?

+##%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/bandras1199/ada-p3-web/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.